-- By 2022, operating levy will be redirected to fund categories 1 and 4 only. - Requests to change operating levy are to be discussed with SBPP and ultimately approved by SLT and Board of Directors.
+- For 2022, operating levy has been redirected to fund categories 1 and 4 only. - Requests to change operating levy are to be discussed with SBPP and ultimately approved by SLT and Board of Directors.

 Conservation Authorities Act - Capital Levy

 Capital Levy